GenomicsAotearoa/tidy-projects/Instructors_notes.md

 Probe for what they included and how they found extra information for metadata - links from the citation in the analysis lead to the paper which leads to NCBI repo.
 Googling the samples in the data file plus NCBI can lead to the original fastq files.
 Can also look for more information in the RNAseq workshop.

-# 4. Think about how you could make this analysis and data shareable (15 min)
+# 4. Think about how you could make this analysis and data shareable (10-15 min discussion)

 - what are some considerations for the code, analysis, and data?